Best Carp Bait: How and When to Use

 A ripe cherry berry delicately perched on a fishing hook, serving as bait for Carp fishing.

 Fruits like strawberries, raspberries, bananas, and figs can catch Carp.
 The fruit is naturally sweet.
 This can attract Carp that are looking for sugar-rich food.
-The benefits of the fruit include sweetness and versatility.
+The fruit's benefits include sweetness and versatility.
 You can use the fruit fresh or dried.

 Insects